GoogleCloudPlatform/dcm2bq/README.md

 By generating vector embeddings for DICOM images, Structured Reports, and PDFs, DCM2BQ enables powerful semantic search and similarity-based retrieval across your medical imaging data.
 This allows you to find related studies, cases, or reports even when traditional metadata fields do not match exactly.

-This open-source package provides an alternative to the DICOM metadata streaming feature in the Google Cloud Healthcare API.
-It enables similar functionality for DICOM data stored in other platforms, such as Google Cloud Storage.
+This open-source package can be used as an alternative to the DICOM metadata streaming feature in the [Google Cloud Healthcare API](https://cloud.google.com/healthcare-api), enabling similar functionality for DICOM data stored in [Google Cloud Storage](https://cloud.google.com/storage).
+It can also be used to complement a Healthcare API DICOM store by generating embeddings for existing or new data.

 ## Why DCM2BQ?

 Traditional imaging systems like PACS and VNAs offer limited query capabilities over DICOM metadata.
-By ingesting the complete metadata and vector embeddings into BigQuery, you unlock powerful, large-scale analytics and insights from your imaging data.
+By ingesting the complete metadata and vector embeddings into [BigQuery](https://cloud.google.com/bigquery), you unlock powerful, large-scale analytics and insights from your imaging data.

 **Benefits of Embedding-Based Search:**